|

 Grilled Chicken

-Ingredients:White Meat Chicken With Rib Meat, Water, Seasoning, Sodium Phosphates.
+Ingredients in chicken:White Meat Chicken With Rib Meat, Water, Seasoning, Sodium Phosphates.

 • Seasoning is made with modified potato starch, salt, yeast extract, spices, sugar, citric acid, disodium inosinate and guanylate, torula yeast, maltodextrin, dextrose, natural flavors, and soybean oil (used as a processing aid).